 Know that not all of these features are available to every Chase small business credit card.

-For those who want a simple cashback card or a long intro APR period on purchases, you could find the Ink Business Unlimited℠ Credit Card or the Ink Business Cash℠ Credit Card to be decent choices.
+If you want a simple cashback card, you could find the Ink Business Unlimited℠ Credit Card or the Ink Business Cash℠ Credit Card to be decent choices.

-As always, compare you credit card options are plentiful, so make sure to review your needs carefully to find the one that best suits your business’s needs.
+Your business credit card options are plentiful, so make sure to review your needs carefully to find the one that best suits your business.